carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""
-The argument to this intrinsic must be a vector of floating point values.
+The argument to this intrinsic must be a vector of floating-point values.

-Half Precision Floating Point Intrinsics
+Half Precision Floating-Point Intrinsics
 ----------------------------------------

-For most target platforms, half precision floating point is a storage-only format.
+For most target platforms, half precision floating-point is a storage-only format.
 This means that it is a dense encoding (in memory) but does not support computation in the format.

-This means that code must first load the half-precision floating point value as an i16, then convert it to float with :ref:`llvm.convert.from.fp16 <int_convert_from_fp16>`.
+This means that code must first load the half-precision floating-point value as an i16, then convert it to float with :ref:`llvm.convert.from.fp16 <int_convert_from_fp16>`.
 Computation can then be performed on the float value (including extending to double